-The course is a 1.5 credit course, planned to run in Term A of the Summer semester on Tuesdays and Thursdays between 10:20-11:50 pm.
-The first class will be on Tuesday, May 23, 2022.
-There is one makeup class on Friday, June 16, regular time.
+The course is a 1.5 credit course, planned to run in Term A of the Summer semester on Tuesdays and Thursdays between 10:50am-12:20 pm.
+The first class will be on Tuesday, May 21, 2024.

 The content is comprised of two distinct blocks.
 The first 6 classes will cover broad media platforms/ ecosystems and explore how they have been transformed by the digital revolution.
 In this section, we cover Broadcasting (Television and Radio), Video games, Search and Social networks.
 The next four classes are devoted to the four core content domains: Entertainment (film, books, music, etc.), Information (B2B media), News and Advertising.
 Class 11 will focus on 'format innovation' or 'concept development', a topic particularly relevant for the Media industry.
 Most classes will use a case study that we analyze in class, usually connected to a lecture/discussion.
 We end the course with a summary class including student presentations.